berndmichaely/diascope/README.md

 ![version](doc/shields/version.svg "version")

-Diascope is an image viewer application for desktop. *Unique features* include:
+Diascope is an image viewer application for desktop. *Core features* include:

   * a multi layer image mode to overlay two or more images for comparison – split dividers can be freely moved and rotated
-  * a multi layer image mode to overlay a second image over a base image in a spot – the spot is freely movable and resizable.
+  * a multi layer image mode to overlay a second image over a base image in a spot – the spot is freely movable, resizable and adjustable in shape.

 Diascope is written based on Java/JavaFX and so should run on any platform providing Java and JavaFX support.
 (It is currently being developed and tested on Linux.)